intrepid-geophysics/geomodeller.tutorials.TutorialB/README.md

 Each of the Tutorials in the Intrepid-Geophysics workspace is intended for use with GeoModeller v4.0.
 If you do not own GeoModeller v4.0 and would like to know more, please do not hesitate to [Contact Us](http://www.intrepid-geophysics.com/ig/index.php?page=contact-us)
 ## Full Documentation

-If you wish to learn more about this example project and data the full documentation for Tutorial B can be found [here](https://docs.intrepid-geophysics.com/geomodeller/topics/3D_GeoModeller_Tutorial_Case_Study_G.html#Tutorial_case)
+If you wish to learn more about this example project and data the documentation can be found [here](https://docs.intrepid-geophysics.com/geomodeller/topics/3D_GeoModeller_Tutorial_Case_Study_G.html#Tutorial_case)
 ## Introduction

 This tutorial is included as part of the GeoModeller v4.0 package, and is intended to be the second tutorial users should explore.
 This tutorial comes in seven parts, corresponding to B1-B7.
 In all sections, users are provided with a **completed** version of the project, so that any section can be started by loading the project of the previous section, removing the requirement to complete all sections or to complete them in order.